alarie-c/starkey/README.md

 # 11/5/24
 > This parser is working really well so far.
 There are a couple parts of the code that are super duper sketchy that I need to work out and handle a little better, but other than that, everything works as intended and is scalable/modular exactly the way I had planned.

+# 11/22/24
+> I think i'm going to experiment with maybe just skipping the IR.
+All of this stuff should be evaluated and I plan on doing multiple passes to allow the user to use values defined later in the program.
+On top of this, I really just don't see the merit in generating the IR when in reality the entire language is basically dynamically typed but has static rules enforced at runtime.